xp44mm/Notebook/Compilers/Chapter  3 Lexical  Analysis.md

 ### 3.3.4 Regular Definitions

-For notational convenience, we may wish to give names to certain regular ex­pressions and use those names in subsequent expressions, as if the names were themselves symbols.
-If ∑ is an alphabet of basic symbols, then a *regular defi­nition* is a sequence of definitions of the form:
+For notational convenience, we may wish to give names to certain regular expressions and use those names in subsequent expressions, as if the names were themselves symbols.
+If ∑ is an alphabet of basic symbols, then a *regular definition* is a sequence of definitions of the form:

 ```
 d1 -> r1